programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 In Atlas, you will place all flora and fauna with the the "Object" tool, which has a person-shaped icon.
 Flora and fauna are categorized as units belonging to Gaia (Mother Earth).
 For a full list, then, filter by "gaia" (lowercase) in the top search bar.

-{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-23.png" alt="I have the "Object" tool open, and I am sorting by "gaia."
+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-23.png" alt="I have the Object tool open, and I am sorting by 'gaia'.
 The first result is a black bear, which I have hovering to be placed in the terrain." caption="Figure 18.
 Using the Object tool to add flora and fauna to the terrain" %}

 Mont Beuvray has a blend of deciduous and coniferous vegitation.
 Although the surrounding flatlands are all open fields today, they probably were forested in antiquity.
 Accordingly, I start adding decidious and coniferous trees throughout the terrain.